Price Science Commons & Research Library: Video Games

-The Science Library has a small collection of video games for circulation to UO students, staff and faculty.
+The Price Science Commons & Research Library has a small collection of video games for circulation to UO students, staff and faculty.

-Games may be checked out for 60 hours by UO students, staff, and faculty with photo ID (if 60 hours from the moment of checkout falls during a time the library is closed, then the materials will be due one (1) hour after the next time the library is open).
+Games may be checked out until 3:00 pm on the third day after checkout by UO students, staff, and faculty with photo ID.
 There will be no exceptions to the photo ID policy for game consoles, and borrowers will be asked to sign an agreement regarding condition of the game console at the first check-out each term; this process takes a few minutes.
 Borrowers should also expect to wait at check-in while staff ascertain that all parts are accounted for.
-Non-UO borrowers may not check the games out, and there is no on-site location or equipment to play the games.
+Non-UO borrowers may not check the games out, and there is no specific on-site location or equipment to play the games.

 Additional information about booking can be found here, or staff at any checkout desk can assist.

-Overdue fines for video games are $4 for the first hour or part of an hour, and $1.50 per subsequent hour; the fines apply to each individually checked out item, so a game console, a guitar controller, and a Guitar Hero game, for instance, would accrue three times the fine as there are three pieces.
+Overdue fines for video games are $3 per hour for each hour or fraction of an hour; the fines may apply to each individually checked out item, so a game console, a guitar controller, and a Guitar Hero game, for instance, could accrue three times the fine as there are three pieces.
 In addition to fines, failure to return consoles in a timely manner could result in suspension of library privileges and/or retroactive rental charges.
 Further details of overdue policies are available at the checkout point.

 Each console comes with the basics to hook it up in ordinary ways and play games.
 Additional hookups (HDMI/composite), controllers, and accessories are available.
 At this time, the following consoles and accessories are available: